Early Life

 Christopher Anthony Hohn was born in October 1966 in Addlestone, Surrey, England.
 His father was a Jamaican-born car mechanic, and his mother was a legal secretary.
-Hohn attended the University of Southampton, graduating in 1988 with first-class honors in accounting and business economics.
-He then pursued an MBA at Harvard Business School, graduating as a Baker Scholar in 1993, a distinction for being in the top 5% of his class.
+He attended the University of Southampton, graduating in 1988 with first-class honors in accounting and business economics.
+Hohn furthered his education at Harvard Business School, earning a Master of Business Administration (MBA) in 1993 as a Baker Scholar.

 Rise to Success